 - Directions, with downloadable PDFs for making dioramas, card materials, two-dimensional flat figures, prayer cards and much, much more.

 - ‘How-to’ help links - such as, using tools, making sculpey figurines, packet making

 - Directions for liturgical changes from the Roman Missal, Third Edition implementation

 - FAQs (Frequently Asked Questions), such as, ‘Flame or dove?’ or ‘Do parable figures have faces?’

 - embrace the importance of preparing the materials as much as possible themselves and in keeping with the Characteristics of the Catechesis of the Good Shepherd developed by Sofia Cavalletti and Gianna Gobbi and the International Council (Consiglio)

-- are in the process of Formation or have completed their Formation at the particular Level ther are requesting, and
+- are in the process of Formation or have completed their Formation at the particular Level they are requesting, and

-- are members of the National Association of the Catechesis of the Good Shepherd (see Become a Member)
+- hold Individual Membership in the National Association of the Catechesis of the Good Shepherd (see Become a Member)